 Fun with Glue and Beads STEAM Activity for Kids

 Glue and beads go together perfectly in this fun STEAM activity.
+The easy setup provides awesome hands-on fun, exploring and discovering with craft materials.

 Kids engage with a scientific process as they observe the changes in color and texture of the white glue as it dries.
-Decorating the glue with colorful beads adds the art component to this activity.
+The only thing that will be hard for everyone to do is wait for the glue to dry!

 Glue and beads science activity